Harry Halm

-Harry Halm (born Harry Hermann Hahn; 17 January 1901 – 22 November 1980) was a German film actor.
+Harry Halm (born Harry Hermann Hahn; 17 January 1901 – 22 November 1980) was a German film actor who appeared in numerous films between 1920 and 1955.

 He was the son of director Alfred Halm and took acting lessons with Eduard von Winterstein and Hermann Vallentin.
 He began his stage career in 1919 at the Schauspielhaus in Potsdam.
+After the Nazis seized power in 1933, the Jewish Harry Halm could not take part in further films until the end of the war.